mrmrcoleman/autocon2_workshop/README.md

 Netpicker allows us to validate our device configurations.
 It can be used to validate anything you can express in code, but also makes it easy to generate validations even if you can't code.
 Perhaps you'd like to know if there are any known vulnerabilities for a platform version you're running in your network, or if your device configurations adhere to your company's security policies?
 Netpicker can do all of that and more.

 To get started we need to tell NetPicker about our devices.
-Now that we have our NetBox as our Network Source of Truth, we'll obviously be importing our devices from there.
+Now that we have NetBox as our Network Source of Truth, we'll be importing our devices from NetBox into Netpicker.

 First log-in to Netpicker and click on `Add Device`